jaydeelew/CompareAI/docs/development/ADDING_NEW_MODELS.md

 ## Prerequisites

 - New models added to `MODELS_BY_PROVIDER` in `backend/app/model_runner.py`
-- Python 3.8+ with all dependencies installed
+- Python 3.9+ with all dependencies installed (Python 3.11 recommended)
 - OpenRouter API key configured in environment variables
 - Access to the project repository